zumasys/docs/site/docs/jbase/converting-from-unix-to-windows/README.md

 [bd]] Someone with knowledge of this should provide some examples of coding techniques that are not portable and how your can write code that is multi-platform.
 Examples are worth a thousand words.

-## Printing (underlying print system, scripts for creating printers, printer drivers possibly written in bash script).
+## Printing (underlying print system, scripts for creating printers, printer drivers possibly written in bash script)

 [bd] Someone should describe common printer script techniques used in Linux and how these could be translated to Windows equivalents.
 Examples are worth a thousand words. #CYGWIN